mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/clone_layers.rst

 #.
 Have a Paint Layer where you draw your character
 #.
 Use the Clone Layer feature to create a clone of the layer that you drew your character on
 #.
 Apply an HSV filter mask to the clone layer to make the shapes on it white (or blue, or green etc.)
 #.
-Apply a blur filter mask to the clone layer so it looks like a "glow"
+Apply a blur filter mask to the clone layer so it looks like a "glow".

 As you keep painting and adding details, erasing on the first layer, Krita will automatically update the clone layer, making your "glow" apply to every change you make.